gijsvdbeuken/Portfolio-S3/Explanation-learning-outcomes.md

   <tr>
     <td align="left">Business processes</a></td>
     <td align="left">You analyze and describe simple business processes that are related to your project.</a></td>
-    <td align="left">Simple: Involving stakeholders, predominantly sequential processes with one or two alternative paths.
+    <td align="left">Simple: Involving stakeholders, predominantly sequential processes with one or two alternative paths.<br><br>

-Related: Business processes during which the software that you are developing will be used (business processes that the software must support by fully or partially automating them).
+Related: Business processes during which the software that you are developing will be used (business processes that the software must support by fully or partially automating them).<br><br>

-or
+or<br><br>

-Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance).
+Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance).<br><br>

   </td>
   </tr>
   <tr>
     <td align="left">Professional</a></td>
     <td align="left">You act in a professional manner during software development and learning.</a></td>
     <td align="left">You develop software as a team effort according to a prescribed software methodology and following team agreements.
-You are able to track your work progress and communicate your progress with the team.
+You are able to track your work progress and communicate your progress with the team.<br><br>

-You actively ask and apply feedback from stakeholders and advise them on the most optimal technical and design (architectural) solutions.
+You actively ask and apply feedback from stakeholders and advise them on the most optimal technical and design (architectural) solutions.<br><br>
 You choose and substantiate solutions for a given problem

   </td>